CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 policy is that it will need to be updated with each release.)

-If the maintainers only support specific Perl versions, e.g. Perl versions released in the last ten years, then that should be noted in the security policy (as well as the module documentation).
+If the maintainers only support specific Perl versions, e.g. Perl versions released in the last ten years, then they might want that to be noted in the security policy.
+For example,

 > Note that the Foo-Bar project only supports major versions of Perl
 > released in the past ten (10) years, even though Foo-Bar will run on
 > older versions of Perl.
-If a security fix requires us to increase
+If a security fix requires the maintainers
-> the minimum version of Perl that is supported, then the
+> to increase the minimum version of Perl that is supported, then they
-> maintainer(s) may do so.
+> may do so.

+Note that if a Perl version support policy is mentioned elsewhere in the module documentation, then the above statement may be considered unnecessary.

 If the software uses or embeds external libraries, then the supported versions of those libraries should also be noted.